xcash/bootstrap-autocomplete/README.md

 Latest STABLE version: 2.3.7 (2020/08/27)
 Latest DEVELOPMENT version: 2.4.0dev

-Version 2.0.0 and up supports Boostrap v4.x and old v3.x out of the box.
+Version 2.0.0 and up supports Bootstrap v4.x and old v3.x out of the box.

 Try the DEMO!
 =============